 The Contractor's Medical Director shall be responsible for the coordination and implementation of the Quality Management and Improvement Program.
 The program shall have objectives that are measurable, realistic and supported by consensus among the Contractor's medical and quality improvement staff.
 Through the Quality Management and Improvement Program, the Contractor shall have ongoing comprehensive quality assessment and performance improvement activities aimed at improving the delivery of health care services to members in accordance with 42 CFR 438.330(a)(1) and (a)(3).
 As a key component of its Quality Management and Improvement Program, the Contractor shall develop incentive programs for both providers and members, with the ultimate goal of encouraging appropriate utilization of health care resources and improving health outcomes of HIP members.
-The Contractor shall also include Quality Improvement Projects (QIPs), including any required by the State or CMS, that focus on clinical and non-clinical areas in compliance with 42 CFR 438.330(b)(1), 42 CFR 438.330(d)(2)(i)-(iv) and 42 CFR 438.330(a)(2).
+The Contractor may establish different provider and member incentives for its HIP populations.
+The Contractor shall also include Quality Improvement Projects (QIPs), including any required by the State or CMS, that focus on clinical and non-clinical areas in compliance with 42 CFR 438.330(b)(1), 42 CFR 438.330(d)(1)-(3), 42 CFR 438.330(d)(2)(i)-(iv) and 42 CFR 438.330(a)(2).
 Each PIP shall include:

-- A design to achieve significant improvement, sustained over time, in health outcomes and enrollee satisfaction; - Measurement of performance using objective quality indicators; - Implementation of interventions to achieve improvement in the access to and quality of care; - An evaluation of the effectiveness of the interventions based on the performance measures collected as part of the QIP; and - Planning and initiation of activities for increasing or sustaining improvement.
+- A design to achieve significant improvement, sustained over time, in health outcomes and enrollee satisfaction; - Measurement of performance using objective quality indicators; - Implementation of interventions to achieve improvement in the access to and quality of care: - An evaluation of the effectiveness of the interventions based on the performance measures collected as part of the QIP; and - Planning and initiation of activities for increasing or sustaining improvement.